-Since its discovery in Wuhan, China, last year, the novel coronavirus (COVID-19) has reached pandemic status, infecting more than 1 million people, causing more than 50,000 deaths, and inflicting widespread economic devastation.
+Since its discovery in Wuhan, China in late 2019, the novel coronavirus (COVID-19) has reached pandemic status, infecting more than 22 million people and causing more than 375,000 deaths in the United States while inflicting widespread economic devastation.
 Despite the shuttering of businesses, the distancing of civilians, and other measures taken by governments to mitigate the spread of COVID-19, the dairy industry has persisted as one of the nation's critical industries in producing, processing, packaging, transporting, selling and serving fresh, safe, and nutritious dairy products to the nation and the world. #Essential dairy industry employees show up to work every day—despite the challenges posed by the virus—to continue to serve fellow citizens.

 IDFA members are managing preparedness within their companies and organizations to the best of their ability.
 IDFA has compiled the following resources related to workforce, supply chains, travel, and other issues, and is communicating daily with the industry at-large to relay best practices, guidance, and other updates related to the crisis.